Cryptoking28/MonisAgent/README.md

 Here's the list of the most important variables and their values:

+* `NEW_RELIC_BETA_TOKEN`: Your Monis Agent Agent Beta token.
+This is a required setting for the beta agent with no default value.
 * `NEW_RELIC_LICENSE_KEY`: Your Monis Agent license key.
 This is a required setting with no default value.
 * `NEW_RELIC_APP_NAME`: The name of this application, for reporting to New